What is a play-based preschool program?

 Is a play-based preschool right for my child?

-We believe that all children benefit from a play-based education.
+All children benefit from a play-based education.
 It is an approach that lends itself to individualised learning, allowing each child to progress at a pace that suits them.
 Play-based education encourages problem-solving and creativity in a supportive learning environment.
 The skills learned during this critical period in child development are crucial for future academic and social success.
-With its combination of child-led and adult initiated activities, play-based education provides an excellent early learning experience for any child.
+With its combination of child-led and adult initiated activities, play-based education provides an excellent early learning experience for any child and gives them the skills to be successful learners in the K-12 school system.